Your backyard pool is a source of fun for family and close friends and plays a large role in creating long-lasting memories you’ll always cherish.

 Q: Why is there sand at the bottom of my pool?

 Sand at the bottom of your pool could simply be dirt coming in from the surrounding area.
-Alternately, your filter could be cracked in the internal laterals.
+Alternatively, your filter could be cracked in the internal laterals.

 Check for sand coming out of the jets.
 If you see sand, your filter needs to be replaced.